-DistFit is organized into three distinct modules: datagen, distfit, and gof.
-These modules collectively form DistFit, providing a comprehensive suite for data generation, distribution fitting, and goodness-of-fit analysis.
-Additionally, an examples file complements DistFit's functionality, demonstrating real-world applications of the datagen, distfit, and gof modules.
-This file serves as a practical guide, illustrating how to use DistFit to analyze different datasets and distribution types.
-The examples showcase the versatility and effectiveness of DistFit in fitting distributions to data and assessing the goodness of fit.
-The subsequent sections will delve into the specific details of each module, elucidating their functionalities and contributions to the overarching capabilities of DistFit.
+DistFit has three distinct modules: datagen, distfit, and gof.
+These modules perform data generation, distribution fitting, data visualization, and goodness-of-fit analysis.
+Additionally, an examples file demonstrates real-world applications of the datagen, distfit, and gof modules.
+It is a practical guide, describing how to use DistFit to fit distributions to datasets and analyze them.
+The examples show the versatility of DistFit in fitting distributions to data and assessing the goodness of fit.
+The subsequent sections describe the specific details of each module, their functionalities and how to use them.

 datagen

-he datagen module within DistFit is dedicated to synthetic data generation based on specified probability distributions.
-This module provides a convenient way for users to create artificial datasets, mimicking the characteristics of various probability distributions.
+The datagen module within DistFit is used for random data generation based on specified probability distributions.
+This module provides a convenient way for users to create artificial datasetsof various probability distributions.
 The primary purpose of the datagen module is to facilitate testing and experimentation with DistFit's distribution fitting capabilities.

 Datagen

-The Datagen class initializes with parameters specifying the type of distribution, the desired number of rows (data points), and distribution-specific parameters.
+The Datagen takes distribution type, the desired number ofdata, and distribution-specific parameters.
 It supports a variety of distribution types, including Normal, Geometric, Binomial, Poisson, Exponential, Gamma, Weibull, Uniform, and Bernoulli.

 Initialization Parameters are: